Argennon-Project/csgot/docs/csvm.md

 variables `v1,v2,...,vm` from the csv stack, and pushes `n` **anonymous** variables onto the csv stack, representing the outputs of the relation: `(u1, u2, ..., un) = r(v1, v2, ..., vn)`.
-(We gave the anonymous variables some names `u1,u2,....,un` for clarity, but they don't have any name)
+(For clarity, we gave the anonymous variables some names `u1,u2,....,un`, but they don't have any name)

 **CSV Stack:**